TroubleshootingApril 23, 2026 Updated May 19, 2026 10 min read

 Sometimes the slowness isn't the model.
 It's a skill that's failing silently, retrying, failing again, and adding 5-10 seconds of loop time before the agent gives up and responds.

-How to identify it: Check the gateway logs for repeated tool call errors.
+Check the gateway logs for repeated tool call errors.
 If you see the same skill being called and failing multiple times in sequence, the loop is adding latency to every response that triggers that skill.

-If diagnosing context bloat, tuning model routing, managing rate limits, and monitoring skill loops feels like more performance engineering than you signed up for, BetterClaw includes smart context management that prevents the token bloat causing most slowness. $29/month per agent for Pro, free tier with 1 agent and BYOK.
+If diagnosing context bloat, tuning model routing, managing rate limits, and monitoring skill loops feels like more performance engineering than you signed up for, BetterClaw includes smart context management that prevents the token bloat causing most slowness. $19/month per agent for Pro, free tier with 1 agent and BYOK.
 The context management is handled automatically.
 Your agent stays fast because the context stays lean.

 Cause 5 skill retry loop timeline: 14 seconds across four retry attempts, gateway log showing repeated errors, fix by setting maxIterations to 10-15